Stan (song): Retrospective critical reception

+Stan culture

+"Stan" has entered the lexicon as a term for an overly obsessed fan of someone or something and is used colloquially to express fandom of all kinds.
+The term is especially popular in the rap community; in "Ether", a diss track against rapper Jay-Z, Nas notably called Jay a "stan" of both himself and The Notorious B.I.G.
+The term was added to the Oxford English Dictionary in 2017 and the Merriam-Webster Dictionary in 2019.
+In 2024, a new documentary on the phenomenon of stan culture, Stans, directed by Steven Leckart and produced by Eminem was announced; it was released in August 2025.

+Eminem Superfans are very commonly referred as Stans.

+Other rappers' songs

 Rapper Canibus released a response track to "Stan" titled "U Didn't Care" in which Canibus, imitating Stan, accused Eminem of not caring about him.

 Christian rap artist KJ-52 recorded two songs: "Dear Slim" and "Dear Slim, Part II", which attempted to contact Eminem in an allusion to "Stan".
 Eminem later referenced a fan who had written a letter saying he was praying for him in "Careful What You Wish For".
 "My Life" by The Game samples "Stan".
 Conservative rapper Tom MacDonald recorded a response track to Stan in 2021.
 After Eminem released a series of NFTs as part of his "Shady Con" event with Nifty Gateway, MacDonald purchased one—an Eminem-produced instrumental called "Stan's Revenge"—for $100,000.
 MacDonald used the instrumental to create his song "Dear Slim", released in May 2021.
 The song's accompanying music video paid homage to the music video for "Stan".

-"Stan" has entered the lexicon as a term for an overly obsessed fan of someone or something and is used colloquially to express fandom of all kinds.
-The term is especially popular in the rap community; in "Ether", a diss track against rapper Jay-Z, Nas notably called Jay a "stan" of both himself and The Notorious B.I.G.
-The term was added to the Oxford English Dictionary in 2017 and the Merriam-Webster Dictionary in 2019.